mvolkmann/blog/src/rust.md

 `Future`s are lazy meaning they are not executed until the `await` keyword is applied to them.
-The `await` keyword triggers execution of the future and waits for it to complete.
+The `await` keyword triggers execution of the future, waits for it to complete, and yields control back to the thread so it has the opportunity to do other work while waiting.
-It is often placed at the end of a function call with a dot (period) before it.
+The `.await` syntax is often placed at the end of a function call with a dot (period) before it.
 This makes it appear that `await` is a property, but it is actually a keyword.
 For example: `some_future.await;`.